timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-10-26
+# Objectives for Today 2021-10-27

-- Wrapup the Rocket Spawn Point stuff from Track Builder into an Arena.
+- Convert all the current arenas into Track Builder .trk files.
-- Change back over to the WebGL branch of Rally of Rockets.
-- Get bullet introduced into the WebGL demo to get the libraries built.
+- Add some dynamic obstacles for arena designs.
+- Possibly make an arena or two with new dynamic obstacles.
+- Do a playtest at unknown time.
-- Going to be a shorter day.
+- Going to be a slightly shorter day.

 **Coming Soon**